Eryk-J/surfshark-wg/README.md

 Author: Eryk Jensen <jenseneryk@gmail.com>
 Date: January 21, 2026

-A small Bash utility for generating and managing Surfshark WireGuard client
+A small Bash utility for generating, managing and connecting to Surfshark WireGuard
-configurations using Surfshark’s public server metadata API.
+client configurations using Surfshark’s public server metadata API.

 This tool fetches live server information, lets you select a server interactively,
 and generates a wg-quick compatible configuration directly to your